-Tomorrow morning (22 May), the Security Council will convene for an open briefing, followed by closed consultations, on the UN Integrated Transition Assistance Mission in Sudan (UNITAMS).
-Special Representative and head of UNITAMS Volker Perthes is expected to brief on the Secretary-General’s latest 90-day report released on 16 May, which covers developments from 19 February to 6 May.
-AU Commissioner for Political Affairs, Peace and Security Bankole Adeoye and Executive Secretary of the Intergovernmental Authority on Development (IGAD) Workneh Gebeyehu are also expected to brief.
+Tomorrow morning (20 March), the Security Council will convene for an open briefing, followed by closed consultations, on the UN Integrated Transition Assistance Mission in Sudan (UNITAMS).
+Special Representative and head of UNITAMS Volker Perthes is expected to brief on the Secretary-General’s latest 90-day report released on 28 February, which covers developments from 21 November 2022 to 18 February.
+Prior to this, the Council will receive the quarterly briefing by the chair of the 1591 Sudan Sanctions Committee, Ambassador Harold Adlai Agyeman (Ghana), on the committee’s work.

 On 5 December 2022, a broad grouping of Sudan’s civilian political actors and its military leadership signed the Sudan Political Framework Agreement with the intention of paving the way for a two-year, civilian-led transition ahead of elections, that will start with the appointment of a civilian prime minister.
 The agreement outlined the general principles of a political settlement and proposed the formation of fully civilian institutions, a departure from the previous constitutional arrangements based on a civilian-military partnership.
 It also committed to a minimum of 40 percent representation of women in the legislative, executive, and sovereign bodies at the national level.
 Secretary-General António Guterres and the Friends of Sudan (Canada, France, Germany, Japan, the Netherlands, Norway, Saudi Arabia, Spain, Sweden, Switzerland, the UK, the US, and the EU) welcomed the agreement.
 In an 8 December 2022 press statement, Council members also welcomed the agreement.